theUncanny/edna/src/note-help.md

 Good password is:

-- long (the longer the password, the harder it's to brute force crack it)
+- long (short passwords can be cracked via brute force; long passwords cannot)
 - easy to type
 - easy to remember

 We recommend passwords that are long, memorable phrases.

-Example: "Blue bear attacked a tiny dog".
+Example: `Blue bear attacked a tiny dog`.

-Such passwords are easier to type and remember than "8a$7y!glo" that most services for you into.
+Such passwords are easier to type and remember than typical "8a$7y!glo" passwords.

 ∞∞∞markdown

 # Exporting notes to a .zip file

-There's no lock in with Edna.
+Edna files are just text files with `.edna.txt` extension.

 You can export all the notes to a .zip file.

 Use right-click context menu and `Export notes to zip file` menu.

-We pack all the notes into a .zip file and initiate auto-download as `edna.notes.export-YYYY-MM-DD.zip` file.
+We pack all the notes into a .zip file and initiate auto-download as `edna.notes.export-YYYY-MM-DD.zip` file to browser's downloads directory.

-Look in the browser downloads directory.
+You can then e.g. restore the notes by unzipping it to a directory and opening that directory in Edna with `Notes storage` / `Switch to notes in a directory` context menu.

 ∞∞∞markdown